frikkfossdal/fluffy-octo-potato/README.md

 1. Create toolpaths from sliced meshes
 2. Implement simulation of the physical system.
 3. Optimize the toolpaths for multiheaded system.
-Think a good start here could be to investigate how genetic algorithms are used in to optimize trajectories in robotics.
+Think a good start here could be to investigate how genetic algorithms are used  to optimize trajectories in robotics.